t-mullen/video-stream-merger/README.md

 ```

 ## Limitations:
 - Output stream will have no audio.
-(Merge audio streams seperately with WebAudio API)
+(Merge audio streams separately with WebAudio API)